Zhangfeyy/learngit/readme.txt

 Git is a version control system
-Git is a free software distributed under the GPL
+Git is a free software distributed under the GPL！
 Git has a mutable index called stage
 Git is cool
 I created a branch